 Exchange-Traded Funds or ETFs like the iShares S&P/TSX Global Gold Fund ETF (XGD) make it easier for investors to diversify their portfolios with lower management fees.

 These fees are often referred to as the MER or Management Expense Ratio and are much lower in ETFs than in traditional mutual funds.

 These can definitely help save costs and increase gains in the long run.

 Canadian investors can buy XGD through any Canadian brokerage but especially discount brokerages like Wealthsimple or Questrade.

 This review of XGD will cover its holdings, performance, fees, pros and cons, and compare it to some other ETFs in the same industry.

-XGD was established in March of 2001 and trades on the Toronto Stock Exchange.
-It is designed to track gold mining companies across North America and around the world.
+XGD was established in March 2001 and trades on the Toronto Stock Exchange.
+It is designed to track gold mining companies across North America and worldwide.

-If you have been looking to add some exposure to the gold industry to your portfolio, then XGD is an excellent choice for a Canadian ETF.
+If you want to add some exposure to the gold industry to your portfolio, then XGD is an excellent choice for a Canadian ETF.

-XGD is an ETF that is invested 100% in stocks.
+XGD is an all-equity ETF which means that it is invested 100% in stocks.
 You will likely want to add other assets to your portfolio aside from XGD.

-Since XGD only tracks the gold industry, it received a risk rating of high from iShares.
+Since XGD only tracks the gold industry, it received a high-risk rating from iShares.